bluevinegar/pm3/README.md

 ```
 nohup pm3 start &
 ```
-Your app is now daemonized, monitored and kept alive forever.
+Your pm3 is now daemonized, monitored and kept alive forever.

 # Managing Applications